-The discount rate used to measure the total pension liability was 6.75 and 7.00 percent as of June 30, 2022 and 2021, respectively.
+The discount rate used to measure the total pension liability was 6.75 percent as of June 30, 2023 and 2022.
 The projection of cash flows used to determine the discount rate assumed plan member contributions will be made at the current contribution rate and that employer contributions will be made at rates equal to the actuarially determined contribution rates.
 For this purpose, only employer contributions that are intended to fund benefits for current plan members and their beneficiaries are included.
 Projected employer contributions that are intended to fund the service costs for future plan members and their beneficiaries, as well as projected contributions from future plan members, are not included.
 Based on those assumptions, the pension plan's fiduciary net position was projected to be available to make all projected future benefit payments for current plan members.
-Therefore, the long-term expected rate of return on the System's investments was applied to all periods of projected benefit payments to determine the total pension liability as of both June 30, 2022 and June 30, 2021.
+Therefore, the long-term expected rate of return on the System's investments was applied to all periods of projected benefit payments to determine the total pension liability as of both June 30, 2023 and June 30, 2022.

-The table below presents the net pension liability of the Retirement System calculated using the discount rate of 6.75 and 7.00 percent, as of June 30, 2022 and 2021, respectively, as well as what the System's net pension liability would be if it were calculated using a discount rate that is 1.00 percent lower or 1.00 percent higher than the current rate:
+The table below presents the net pension liability of the Retirement System calculated using the discount rate of 6.75 percent, as of June 30, 2023 and 2022, as well as what the System's net pension liability would be if it were calculated using a discount rate that is 1.00 percent lower or 1.00 percent higher than the current rate: